 Vine is a popular video-sharing app for smartphones, and there are a few things that make it unique.
 For example, each video on Vine can only be six seconds long.
 And once a video ends, it will start playing again—that's why Vine is called a looping video app.
-You can check out an example of a Vine video below (and if it starts to get a little annoying, just click or tap it to pause):

 OK, we admit it: Six seconds may not seem long enough for a video, but it's amazing what you can do in such a short time.
 Think of it as a way to capture the tiniest moments from your day and then share them with your friends.
 And it's not just about creating and sharing your own stuff.
 There are a ton of creative, funny, and just plain goofy people on Vine, which makes it easy to discover new videos.
 Want to see for yourself?
 Check out a few of our favorite Vines below.

 Note that these Vines do have sound, unlike most of the ones we'll use in this tutorial.
 Just click or tap the sound icon in the top-left corner of the video to hear the sound.